sinanatra/refa-reader-template/README.md

 yarn build
 ```

-5. Preview the production build with `npm run preview`.
+5. Preview the production build with `yarn preview`.

+6. Deploy to github with : `yarn deploy`

 ## Configuration